 Concussions in Youth Athletes - New York

-Governor Cuomo signed SB 3953–A into law on September 17, 2011.
-The pertinent part of this law can be found at section 305 of the education law, subsection 42.
+The New York law is found at Section 305 of the education law, subsection 42. a.
 (N.Y.
 Educ.
 Law. § 305).

 The New York law requires that the Commissioner of Education promulgate rules relating to concussions for any school sponsored activity requiring: school coaches, physical education teachers, nurses and athletic trainers to undergo concussion training on a biennial basis; the Department of Health to post concussion information on its website; the immediate removal of any pupil from an athletic activity if they are suspected of sustaining a concussion; and not permitting any student to return to play until symptom free for at least twenty-four (24) hours and being evaluated by a licensed physician and authorized in writing to return.
 A school district is permitted by this law to establish concussion management teams to oversee the implementation of these rules.
 Non-public schools may implement the concussion rules and regulations promulgated by the Commissioner of Education in the event they so authorize.